 2009: Albanian evangelists carry on ministry at both locations after last missionary returns to the United States.

-2013: Agron Mece and Mikel Bishka, who had been serving as pastors of the ALC’s two congregations for years already, finally complete their studies and are ordained by Pastor James Hoff, chairman of the Europe Administrative Committee.
+2013: Agron Mece and Mikel Bishka, who had been serving as shepherds of the two congregations in Tirana and Durres , complete their studies after 10 and 14 years respectively and are ordained by Pastor James Hoff, chairman of the Europe Administrative Committee.

-2016: The ALC celebrates the 20th Anniversary of its first service.
-Pastor Richard Russow, the first missionary, returned to lead the festival service.
+2016: The Confessional Evangelical Lutheran Church of Albania celebrates the 20th Anniversary of its first service.
+Pastor Richard Russow, the first missionary, returns to lead the festival service.